-Archive The repository for documents required by the NSF to be kept.
+- Archive The repository for documents required by the NSF to be kept.
 These include documents related to design and development, construction, integration, test, and operations of the LSST observatory system.
-The archive is maintained using the enterprise content management system DocuShare, which is accessible through a link on the project website www.project.lsst.org.
+The archive is maintained using the enterprise content management system DocuShare, which is accessible through a link on the project website www.project.lsst.org. - Association of Universities for Research in Astronomy consortium of US institutions and international affiliates that operates world-class astronomical observatories, AURA is the legal entity responsible for managing what it calls independent operating Centers, including LSST, under respective cooperative agreements with the National Science Foundation.
+AURA assumes fiducial responsibility for the funds provided through those cooperative agreements.
+AURA also is the legal owner of the AURA Observatory properties in Chile.